 - Both frameworks support multiple project type creation.

-- These frameworks have a runtime engine that ensures timely execution of the application.
+- These frameworks have a runtime engine that ensures the timely execution of the application.

 When we should use one over the other?